 Beside the stroke adjustment is a preview of your line.
 Clicking on this box will reveal an option for either a dotted or a dashed line.
 Click on either one to select it.

-With your line layer selected, press Command + T (Mac) or Control + T (PC) to access your transform adjustments.
-Then click on the Warp Mode icon in the upper settings bar.
+With your line layer selected, press Control + T (Win) or Command + T (Mac) to access the Transform Tool.
+Then click on the Warp Mode icon in the Options Bar.